 - Click Manage your Google Account as shown below.

-- From the left menu pane, click Data & personalisation.
+- From the left menu pane, click Data & personalization.

-- On the right, you will see the Data & personalisation page.
+- On the right, you will see the Data & personalization page.

 - Scroll down till you see Things you create and do.